luojike/cpudesign/2019/李艺永/README.md

 ### Requirements

-- POSIX compliant OS(I've been developing this under OS X. All other *nix should be the same)
+- POSIX compliant OS(I've been developing this under OS X. Other *nix should be the same)
 - GHDL version 0.36
 - GNU make
 - Gtkwave(optional) for viewing the vcd wave file